ElderResearch/commons-jri/README.md

 </parent>
 ```

 * Create your R package in a folder.
-According to [our project template](https://gitlab.com/ElderResearch/devops/templates/project), we recommend putting it in `src/package.name`.
+According to [our project template](https://gitlab.com/ElderResearch/devops/templates/project), we recommend putting it in `src/package.name`
 * Create a class with a main entry point that configures a `InstallDependencies` instance with the path to your package and invokes `install()`
 * Specify the full class name to the property `r.package.installer`.
-This will automatically be run during the `prepare-pacakge` phase and will install the dependencies of your package to a folder (`/lib` by default) non-interactively.
+This will automatically be run during the `prepare-pacakge` phase and will install the dependencies of your package to a folder (`/lib` by default) non-interactively
-* Add the folder with dependencies to your `.gitignore`.
+* Add the folder with dependencies to your `.gitignore`
-* When packaging, be sure to include your R package and its dependencies in your assembly descriptor.
+* When packaging, be sure to include your R package and its dependencies in your assembly descriptor
 * Depend on the **shaded** artifact in your `pom.xml`:

 ```xml